ravermeister/lastfmtube/readme.md

 which is saved during a browser restart.

 ## Listen to other Last.fm User's Song Timeline
-You can sarch any last.fm [User](https://www.last.fm/user/ravermeister) and listen to the Song Timeline.
+You can sarch any [Last.fm User](https://www.last.fm/user/ravermeister) and listen to the Song Timeline.

 ## replacements.csv
 you can use Regular Expressions for Replacing artist and title information if the Song information is messy,